SamirHossain099/CS-3365-Software-Engineering/README.md

 virtualenv myenv
 ```

-2. Activate the virtual environment
+2. Activate the virtual environment (NOTE IF VIRTUAL ENVIRONMENT ERRORS OCCUR, you can still run without it.
+It is just good practice to implement.)

 ```
 myenv\Scripts\activate